Preschool Leaf Activities: How to Investigate Leaves

 You can also do many leaf-themed math activities as part of your leaf study.

-Use plastic acorns, fall-themed mini-erasers, or small leaves as counters for number and counting activities.
+Use plastic acorns, pine cones, fall-themed mini-erasers, or small leaves as counters for number and counting activities.
+Add tongs for a great fine motor activity.

 Leaf Sorting Activities

-You can use real leaves, silk leaves, or photos of leaves for sorting activities.
+You can use real leaves, silk leaves, or leaf cards with photos of leaves for sorting activities, perfect for small groups.
 Encourage kids to find different ways to sort the leaves.
 Here are some ideas:

 - type of edge